nishantguvvada/crosstrain-backend/README.md

 1. Fixture Generation:

-- For player vs. player: Use a round-robin or knockout system depending on the tournament format.
+- For player vs. player: Use a knockout system for the tournament format.
 - For team vs. team: Ensure that team sizes match and create matchups based on the team roster.

 2. Bracket Updates: